 The Audit Committee annual report for 2019/20 concluded that it was working effectively, functioning in accordance with best practice and providing independent assurance of the Council's governance arrangements.
-The Committee will review the AGS at their meeting on 17 September 2020 alongside the Council's audited accounts.
+The Committee reviewed the AGS at their meeting on 17 September 2020 alongside the Council's unaudited accounts.